Skip to content

 In late 1998, Xerox stopped paying EDS invoices.
 Due in large part to “billing disputes” with Xerox, EDS was forced to write off $200 million, or nearly half of its 1998 earnings.
 EDS sued Xerox in a multibillion-dollar case in February 1999.

-4. Declined value in the market:
+4. Declined value in the market

-“Xerox Corp. is launching its most expensive advertising campaign in two decades, as Chief Executive Ursula Burns looks to reposition the company as more than just a copier maker.”
+According to the lead sentence in a Wall Street Journal article in 2010, “Xerox Corp. is launching its most expensive advertising campaign in two decades, as Chief Executive Ursula Burns looks to reposition the company as more than just a copier maker.”

 Burns said the new ads are “aimed at disrupting old perceptions of the Xerox brand and positioning the new Xerox as the world’s leading enterprise for document management and business process.”